iosamammohamed/MovieShow/README.md

 Note: I'm still working on the project and not finished yet.

-To be added: Caching, Enhancing UI, Repository pattern
+To be added: Caching, Repository pattern, Enhancing UI